 Prior to joining Ritter, Mr. Step was the Senior Vice President of Corporate Development for Santarus, Inc., now a wholly owned subsidiary of Salix Pharmaceuticals, Inc. Mr. Step served in this role for nine years up until the 2014 sale of Santarus to Salix.
 Mr. Step was responsible for leading all licensing and M&A activities at Santarus and was a member of its executive team.
 Prior to his tenure at Santarus, Mr. Step held various commercial and business development roles at Amylin Pharmaceuticals for 5 years, culminating in the role of Vice President of Corporate Development and was responsible for leading Amylin’s license of Byetta to Eli Lilly.
 Before joining Amylin, Mr. Step was Sr. Director of Business Development at Dura Pharmaceuticals and served in licensing, management and sales roles at Hoffmann-La Roche and Syntex Labs.
 Mr. Step has an MBA degree in marketing and finance from the USC Marshall School of Business and an undergraduate degree from Vanderbilt University.

-Since 2010, Mr. Ritter has also acted as Managing Partner of Stonehenge Partners, a private investment fund which provides working capital and executive leadership to a variety of businesses and industries.
-Those industries include: Real Estate, Tech, Biotech, Entertainment and Service businesses.
-In addition, Andrew is a guest lecturerof entrepreneurship at various graduate and undergraduate schools throughout Los Angeles including: Marshall School of Business, University of Southern California, Anderson School of Business, University of California of Los Angeles and Pepperdine University Graziadio School of Business and Management.
+Since 2010, Mr. Ritter has also acted as Managing Partner of Stonehenge Partners, a private investment fund, which provides working capital and executive leadership to a variety of businesses and industries including, real estate, technology, biotechnology, entertainment and service businesses.
+In addition, he is a guest lecturer of entrepreneurship at various graduate and undergraduate academic institutions throughout Los Angeles including: University of Southern California Marshall School of Business, University of California at Los Angeles Anderson School of Business, and Pepperdine University Graziadio School of Business and Management.

 Mr. Ritter has extensive experience creating, building and managing diverse business enterprises.
 His success has been his ability to take ideas and grow major businesses.
 He currently serves as Chairman of Ritter Pharmaceuticals.
 In addition he provides corporate management, strategic planning and financial consulting for a wide range of market segments.
 In the health and beauty sector, Mr. Ritter was President and Vice-Chairman of Quality King Inc, the nation’s largest wholesale distributor for health care products with $5 billion in annual revenues (ranked the 18th largest privately held company, Forbes Top 100 List).
 Simultaneously, he worked as President and Chairman of Rockwood, a business he developed that produced private label HBA products for major national retailers including GNC and K-Mart.
 In the entertainment sector he served as Chairman of ON-TV, a division of Oak Industries (NYSE Company), where he managed the television division initiating exclusive broadcasts of Los Angeles, Chicago, and New York professional baseball, basketball, and hockey games.
 During 1980-1985, he produced the first televised home shopping program and directed development of the largest “pay-per-view” channel system for its time.
 In the personal services market, Mr. Ritter grew a people-to-people business, Elite Personal Search and Lifemates personal matchmaking service, in the U.S. and Canada.
 In the finance field, Mr Ritter served on the board of directors for the Martin Lawrence Art Galleries (NYSE Company).
 During his 20 years as a publisher, he produced monthly national consumer magazines including Playgirl. and released books that included It’s OK to Say No childrens’ series and Patti Regan Davis’ Homefront.
 Mr. Ritter also has a long history of public service that includes appointments by three Governors to several State of California Commissions, including eight years served as Commissioner on the California Prison Industry Authority.
 In 1981, Mr. Ritter was honored with the City of Hope’s Man of the Year award.